Pug vs Presa Canario: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pug has a typical lifespan of 13-15 years, while Presa Canario lives approximately 9-11 years.
 Health profiles differ significantly between these dogs.
-Pug is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Presa Canario faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Pug is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Presa Canario faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health